Princess Diana Comes Through Clear On The Cusp Of Prince Harry and Meghan Markle’s Nuptials

 The Duke and Duchess of Cambridge are pleased to share a new photograph of their family.
 The image features on Their Royal Highnesses' Christmas card this year.
 The photograph shows The Duke and Duchess of Cambridge with their two children at Kensington Palace.
 It was taken earlier this year by @chrisjacksongetty Their Royal Highnesses have also announced this morning that Princess Charlotte will attend the Willcocks Nursery School in London from January 2018.
 The Willcocks Nursery School has said: "We are delighted that The Duke and Duchess of Cambridge have chosen the Willcocks Nursery School for Princess Charlotte.
 We look forward to welcoming Charlotte to our nursery in January."

 Princess Diana was the first princess to make such giant strides for the Royal Family when it came to getting close to people and not appearing unapproachable.
-For that reason when a new princess comes along, like Kate or Meghan, it only stands to reason that Diana becomes front and center in the news.
+For that reason, when a new princess comes along, like Kate or Meghan, it only stands to reason that Diana becomes front and center in the news.
 Diana would have been both Kate and Meghan’s mother-in-law.
 Now all they have is the memory of Diana as seen through the eyes of her two sons, William and Harry.

 Diana is someone that both Kate and Meghan are compared to today, but it seems Meghan came with a head start in that department.
 According to an article from the Mirror, Meghan was obsessed with Princess Diana and as a kid, she watched Diana’s Royal Wedding over and over again.
 So she was somewhat acquainted with Harry’s mom as far as having a bit of education about the Royal Family on board.